RarelyCharlie/rarelycharlie.github.io/_howto/referral-clicks.md

 ---
 You get referral clicks when someone comes to 7 Cups by seeing your personal link somewhere else and clicking on it.

-To find your personal link, go to 7cups.com, log in, and look for the My Personal Link section, usually near the bottom right of the page.
+To find your personal link, go to 7cups.com, log in, and on the page that shows your progress path, look for the My Personal Link section, usually near the bottom right of the page.

 Copy the link and paste it where other people will see it.
 You can publish it anywhere you like outside 7 Cups—for example, on social media, and in e-mail and forum signatures.
 Do not publish it inside 7 Cups.